-fore doing any of the work called for in that step.
+Read each step and study the accompanying drawings before doing any of the work called for in that step.
 Make sure you have all parts and materials.
 Check off each step as you complete it.
 Always test-fit parts together before applying glue.
 It will sometimes be necessary to sand edges of rings, tubes, etc. to obtain proper fit.
 If you are in doubt about the relative size or location of some parts, refer back to this exploded view drawing for clarification.
 Adequate glue joints are very important for a flying model rocket.
-Follow the instructions carefully in this respect.
+Follow the instructions carefully in this regard.